 The legislation created the Sales Tax Revenue Bond Tax Fund, a sub-fund within the General Debt Service Fund that will provide for the payment of these bonds.
 The Sales Tax Revenue Bonds are secured by dedicated revenues consisting of one cent of the State's four cent sales and use tax.
-With a limited exception, upon the satisfaction of all the obligations and liabilities of LGAC, this will increase to 2 cents of sales and use tax receipts.
+With a limited exception, upon the satisfaction of all the obligations and liabilities of LGAC, expected April 1, 2025, dedicated revenues will increase to 2 cents of sales and use tax receipts.
 Such sales tax receipts in excess of debt service requirements are transferred to the State's General Fund.